chris-aubin-sentient/Flask-SSE-Example/README.md

 # Flask Streaming Example

-This is a simple example of how to stream data from a Flask server to a client.
+This is a simple example of how to stream events from a Flask server to a client using Server-Sent Events (SSE).

 > [!NOTE]
 > **These instructions are for unix-based systems (i.e. MacOS, Linux).
 Before you proceed, make sure that you have installed `python` and `pip`.
 If you have not, follow [these](https://packaging.python.org/en/latest/tutorials/installing-packages/) instructions to do so.**